-- Laboratory (15%): Please see laboratory syllabus for details. - Homework (15%): Every lecture has two homework assignments.
-One assignment is for credit.
-The other assignment, which wills be clearly labeled "practice" is not for credit.
-This assignment is for additional practice.
-All of the assignments from the previous week are due at 11 pm on Mondays.
-During a regular week the assignments associated with the previous week will be due.
+- Laboratory (15%): Please see laboratory syllabus for details. - Homework (15%):

+Weekly homework assignments labeled "HW#" are typically due at 10:00pm on Friday.
+Assignments labeled "Ch#-practice" are not for credit but for practice only.
 All assignments have a clearly labeled due date on WileyPlus.
-It is your responsibility to check WileyPlus periodically.
+It is your responsibility to check WileyPlus periodically for assignments.
 Solutions to all homework problems are available on WileyPlus immediately after the assignment is due.
-Because solutions are available immediately, late homework will not be considered.
-In addition to the Solutions provided by WileyPlus supplemental homework solutions may be provided to problems of particular interest.
-These solutions will be posted on D2L.
+Because solutions are available immediately, late homework will NOT be considered.

-- Regular Exams (45%): Four regular exams will be given during the semester.
-I will keep your highest three scores. - If you miss a regular exam : If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
-You must also provide some form of documentation (performing arts program, competition schedule etc.) In all other cases a missed exam will be treated as your dropped exam. - If you have an OSD letter pertaining to exams: You are responsible for making the appropriate arrangements prior to the exam date and time. - Final Exam (25%): The final is cumulative and will require synthesis of concepts from different parts of the course.
+• Regular Exams (3×15% = 45%): Four regular exams will be given during the semester.
+I will keep your highest three scores.

+If you miss a regular exam: If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
+You must also provide some form of documentation (performing arts program, competition schedule etc.) In all other cases a missed exam will be treated as your dropped exam.

+If you have an OSSD letter pertaining to exams: You are responsible for making the appropriate arrangements at least one week prior to the exam date and time.

+• Final Exam (25%): The final is cumulative and will require synthesis of concepts from different parts of the course.